 Aurora Corporate 8 offers OpenPGP support.
 You can sign and encrypt outgoing mails, as well as verify and decrypt messages you receive.

 To implement OpenPGP support, we used OpenPGP.js library.
-It works with current versions of Firefox, Chrome and Safari; Internet Explorer is not supported.
+It works with current versions of Firefox, Chrome, Safari and Edge; Internet Explorer is not supported.

 This functionality is enabled in product configuration by default - however, administrator can disable OpenPGP support.

 By default, OpenPGP support is disabled for all the users, and each specific user should enable it for their account if they're willing to use OpenPGP.
 That's done in

 OpenPGP screen of user account settings.